rgcyberpunk/mevbot-subway/README.md

 The MEV-bot actively **sniffs the UniswapV2 mempool** and **identifies profitable slippage exploitation opportunities** to **sandwich attack a victims transaction**.
 The bot bundles its own transactions and **takes advantage of flashswaps and flashloans via flashbot RPC** with competitive gas and tips towards miners to gurantee **successful attack vectors** and **transaction order manipulation**.
 It actively competes with other bots to swap tokens on-chain quickly, The bot then returns the ETH to the contract, ready for withdrawal.

+This bot does all that, and 99.9% faster than other bots.

 'But ser, there are open source bots that do the same'

 Yes, there indeed are.
 Mine was first, tho.
 And I still outperform them.
 Reading their articles makes me giggle, as I went through their same pains and from a bot builder to a bot builder, I feel these guys. <3